With the US making no progress on average daily Covid-19 cases last month, officials fear a coming crisis - KESQ

 The institute’s director, Dr. Chris Murray, has warned of an explosion of Covid-19 cases in the coming months and a “deadly December” coming up.
 The IHME projects the US could see more than 3,000 daily deaths by the end of this year.

 It also projects more than 370,000 Americans will have died by January.
-More than 207,000 have already died in the US since the start of the pandemic and more than 7.2 million have been infected.
+More than 208,000 have already died in the US since the start of the pandemic, and more than 7.2 million have been infected.

 Local leaders across the US are stressing similar warnings, with 25 states reporting more new Covid-19 cases than the previous week.